 So come visit Malaysia and learn to use words like “yum cha,” “Jom Mamak,” “tapao,” and “bojio” during meal times like a Malaysian.

-Travelstylus has compiled some of the most popular Malaysian slang words to start you along your journey into this incredibly innovative language.
+Travelstylus has compiled some of the most popular Malaysian slang words or Malaysian rojak language to start you along your journey into this incredibly innovative language.

 Let’s dive in.